 Because municipalities rarely think of inlets and curb and gutters, repairs are seldom thought of or funded properly.
 Even though you may think of the inlet and adjacent curb and gutter as roadway structure, a storm water utility may fund these repairs.
 If you need assistance with how to conduct an annual inspection program, how to include the repair costs into a storm water utility or Capital Improvement Plan (CIP), or how to implement a storm water utility, contact an expert at R/M today.

 Long-Range Capital Improvement Planning: How to Coordinate your Infrastructure Puzzle

-Sign up to watch our complimentary webinar to learn how a long-range CIP balanced with an infrastructure and operations review will help guide where and when spending should occur.
+Watch our complimentary on-demand webinar to learn how a long-range CIP balanced with an infrastructure and operations review will help guide where and when spending should occur.

 About the Author